cTurtle98/Lifealgorithmic/source/cis-191/linux_process_baics.md

 ffffffffff600000-ffffffffff601000 r-xp 00000000 00:00 0         [vsyscall]
 ```

-Programmers might be familiar with the [stack] and [heap] areas.
+Programmers might be familiar with the `[stack]` and `[heap]` areas.
 Those are where programs allocate dynamic memory.

 ## File Descriptors

 File descriptors are how programs communicate with the world.
 When a process accesses files or the network it requires a file descriptor.
 Communicating with other processes often also requires the use of a file descriptor.
-The ''/proc'' filesystem lets you view the file descriptors that any process has open.
+The ``/proc`` filesystem lets you view the file descriptors that any process has open.

 ```
 $ ls -l /proc/self/fd